spinnaker/spinnaker.github.io/guides/user/pipeline-expressions/index.md

 You can use methods available to existing types like String - `${ 'this is a long string'.substring(0,5)}`

 You can also declare new classes.
 Note that package names need to be fully qualified.
-In the following expression, we're getting the current date as mm-dd-yyyy format: `${ new java.text.SimpleDateFormat('mm-dd-yyyy').format(new java.util.Date()) }`
+In the following expression, we're getting the current date as MM-dd-yyyy format: `${ new java.text.SimpleDateFormat('MM-dd-yyyy').format(new java.util.Date()) }`

 ### Some Useful Things to Know